 Most building surveying vacancies are aimed at graduates.
 The quickest way to become a building surveyor is to study a building surveying undergraduate degree that has been approved by the Royal Institution of Chartered Surveyors (RICS) and/or the Chartered Institute of Building (CIOB).
 This takes three years full time.
-Some universities ask you to have a physics A level (or equivalent).

 It is also possible to study any degree at undergraduate level and then complete a building surveying postgraduate ‘conversion course’.
 This course also needs to be approved by RICS and/or the CIOB and can last either nine months or a year full time, depending on the qualification obtained.